 Rags Blues & All That Jazz

-An exploration of these three styles of American music tracing their emergence, development and interrelationships between 1890-1930.
-A recital that combines virtuosity and musicality in equal measure and which is held together by a compelling narrative.
+An exploration of these three styles of American music tracing their emergence and development between 1890-1930.
+With music by Scott Joplin, Jelly Roll Morton, Thomas “Fats” Waller and others, this inspiring lecture recital combines virtuosity and musicality in equal measure.

 Three excerpts from this program: